aghstrategies/eventlistings/README.md

 # CiviCRM Event Listings

-This extension sets up two searchkit/afform lists to display Events:
+This extension sets up two searchkit/afform lists to display Events, details listed below.
+Once installed one can copy these example searchkt/afforms and tweak them as they see fit to meet their needs.

 ### Upcoming Events
-a public list of upcoming events.
-It can be viewed here: https://yoursite.com/civicrm/upcomingevents This shortcode can be used to embed it on a wordpress page: `[civicrm component="afform" name="afsearchUpcomingEvents"]`.
+A public list of upcoming events, it can be viewed here: https://yoursite.com/civicrm/upcomingevents

+This shortcode can be used to embed it on a wordpress page: `[civicrm component="afform" name="afsearchUpcomingEvents"]`.

 ### Past Events
-Public list of past events, it can be viewed here: https://yoursite.com/civicrm/pastevents this shortcode can be used to embed it on a wordpress page: `[civicrm component="afform" name="afsearchPastEvents"]`.
+A public list of past events, it can be viewed here: https://yoursite.com/civicrm/pastevents

+This shortcode can be used to embed it on a wordpress page: `[civicrm component="afform" name="afsearchPastEvents"]`.

 ## Requirements